Giga99/Giga99/README.md

 ﻿### Hi there, I'm Igor 👋

 ## I'm an Android engineer!
-- 💻 Android Engineer at LotusFlare
+- 💻 Android Engineer at DomainMoney
 - 🏫 Student at University of Belgrade, School of Electrical Engineering
 - 🌱 I’m currently learning Kotlin and Android app development
 - 👯 I’m looking to collaborate with other Android developers